If I Had a Rocket Launcher: Bruce Cockburn, A Leader Among His Peers

 Bruce lead the workshop, and in leading off one of his own songs he took a moment to share with the large audience – sitting sedately on a knoll in the sunshine by the beautiful Ottawa River – how he came to write it.
 Bruce has travelled the world, speaking out against atrocities committed to people’s in developing countries.
 One subject he has rallied against is landmines.
 In the late 1980s and again in the mid 1990s, he visited Mozambique, a country being torn apart by rebel violence.
 His vignettes of rebels laying landmines in school yards and in concentric circles outside villages and then lobbing grenades into them to produce panic among villagers to flee, only then to lose limbs and their lives, caused a deafening silence in the audience.

 In 1984 Bruce released his album Stealing Fire, with the title track If I had a Rocket Launcher based on his visit to Guatemalan refugee camps in Mexico.
 The song itself is one of his most powerful.
+Check out the video link.

 Photos by J. Taggart